 Light brown sugar.
 This type of sugar is commonly used for baking.
 Recipes that call for brown sugar without specifying light or dark require light brown sugar.

 Dark brown sugar.
-Dark brown sugar contains approximately 6.5 per cent molasses by weight and is used to create rich flavours and colours.
+Dark brown sugar contains approximately 6.5% molasses by weight and is used to create rich flavours and colours.

 Caster sugar

 Caster sugar is granulated sugar that is fine in texture, between granulated and powdered sugar in coarseness.
-As the crystals are so fine, they dissolve much faster than granulated white sugar, making caster sugar ideal for baking cookies, cakes, cupcakes, muffins, meringues, syrups and cocktails.
+As the crystals are so fine, they dissolve much faster than granulated white sugar, making caster sugar ideal for baking cookies, cakes, cupcakes, muffins and meringues, and for syrups and cocktails.
 It’s rarely used raw.
 It’s not used for icing, frostings or buttercream.
-In the United States, caster sugar is also known as superfine sugar, baker’s sugar, castor sugar or bar sugar.
+In the US, caster sugar is also known as superfine sugar, baker’s sugar, castor sugar or bar sugar.

 Confectioners’ sugar